ros2/design/articles/cross_compilation_build_tools_design.md

 - Prepare and publish a base ROS 2 Docker image for the new platform, both fetching the dependencies using the ROS 2 source using `rosdep install`, and from the pre-built binary if available for that platform.
 - Adapt the toolchain file for the new platform, if required.
+For that the toolchains in [ruslo/polly](https://github.com/ruslo/polly) might be useful.
 - Extend the `cc-build` plugin to include dependencies for the compiler for the new platform, and any modifications needed to use a suitable toolchain file for the platform.